What is Housing Benefit and Council Tax Support?

 - What happens if you give me too much money?

-- Special rules for claiming Housing Benefit or Council Tax Benefit
+- Special rules for claiming Housing Benefit or Council Tax Support

 - People who are away from home